gregoryjscott/portfolio/packages/www/jobs/mas.md

     - href: /os/windows/
 ---

-- Led the development team in replacing the legacy DOS-based software product stack with a suite of Windows desktop applications
+- As Lead Programmer, directed the complete modernization of the company's entire product line, migrating over 15 mission-critical DOS applications to a unified suite of Windows desktop applications for every aspect of school administration.
-- Developed the Student Infrastructure Framework agent that gives the Oklahoma State Department of Education (OSDE) the ability to submit queries and receive real-time student data changes from MAS software systems
+- Delivered the state's first SIF-compliant reporting agent, turning a competitor's attempt to legislate MAS out of the market into a decisive victory that cemented the company's position as the state's recommended vendor.
-- Created tools to streamline repetitive company tasks such as configuring databases, performing data imports from other vendor products, and deploying software updates
+- Drove internal efficiency by creating a suite of tools that automated critical backend tasks, including database migrations, data imports, and software deployments.
-- Helped MAS grow its market share to over 70% of Oklahoma and become OSDE's recommended student information system for Oklahoma school districts
+- Solidified MAS's market dominance, growing its share to over 70% of Oklahoma school districts through key technology initiatives including the Windows migration and the state-mandated SIF agent.